ChainCoinUnlimited/ChainCoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/chaincoind`
 Configuration file:  `/etc/chaincoin/chaincoin.conf`
 Data directory:      `/var/lib/chaincoind`
-PID file:            `/var/run/chaincoind/chaincoind.pid` (OpenRC and Upstart) or `/run/chaincoind/chaincoind.pid` (systemd)
-Lock file:           `/var/lock/subsys/chaincoind` (CentOS)
+PID file:            `/var/run/chaincoind/chaincoind.pid` (OpenRC and Upstart) or `/run/chaincoind/chaincoind.pid` (systemd) Lock file:           `/var/lock/subsys/chincoind` (CentOS)

-The PID directory (if applicable) and data directory should both be owned by the bitcoin user and group.
+The PID directory (if applicable) and data directory should both be owned by the chaincoin user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the chaincoin user and group.
 Access to chaincoin-cli and other chaincoind rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the bitcoin group access to files under it _if_ the files themselves give permission to the bitcoin group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the chaincoin group access to files under it _if_ the files themselves give permission to the chaincoin group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

 NOTE: It is not currently possible to override `datadir` in